jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

   ```
   void DoWork(Customer customer1, Customer customer2) {
     if (customer1.Id > 0) {
-      // Do something
+      // Do something.
     }

     if (customer1.Id == customer2.Id) {
-      // Do something
+      // Do something.
     }
   }
   ```